MakuwaDev/UW-Projects/Year2/C++ Programming Course/Task6/README.md

 # Counters

+## ⚠️ Disclaimer
+This was a pair project, co-author: Gracjan Barski.

 This project introduces **C++20 modules** through an object-oriented implementation of various counter types.
 The goal is to learn:
 - Basics of **C++ modules**.